Cal HC additional judge Justice Protik Prakash Banerjee passes away

-Calcutta High Court additionaljudge Justice Protik Prakash Banerjee died on Friday aftersuffering a heart attack, its registrar general said
+Calcutta High Court additional judge Justice Protik Prakash Banerjee died on Friday after suffering a heart attack, its registrar general said.
+Justice Banerjee passed away around 5.30 am at a city hospital, Calcutta High Court Registrar General Rai Chattopadhyay said.

-Justice Banerjee passed away around 5.30 am at a cityhospital, Calcutta High Court Registrar General RaiChattopadhyay said
+Born on June 1, 1969, Justice Banerjee was elevated to the post of additional judge on September 21, 2017, according to the high court website.
+In a tweet, West Bengal Chief Minister Mamata Banerjee expressed grief over his demise.

-Born on June 1, 1969, Justice Banerjee was elevated tothe post of additional judge on September 21, 2017, accordingto the high court website.
+"Shocked and saddened to hear the news of passing away of Justice Protik Prakash Banerjee, Calcutta High Court Judge and former Vice President of High Court Bar Association.
+Condolences to his friends and family who have suffered such a terrible loss," she said..

 - READ MORE ON: